uraimo/buildSwiftOnARM/README.md

 See the **required** dependencies below (clang and a few other packages).

-## Instructions
+## Building on ARM

 For the latest updates on Swift on ARM, check out my blog [here](https://www.uraimo.com/category/raspberry/).

 Check out Helge Heß's project [dockSwiftOnARM](https://github.com/helje5/dockSwiftOnARM) to build Swift in a Docker container or to [build a cross-compiling toolchain](https://github.com/AlwaysRightInstitute/swift-mac2arm-x-compile-toolchain) that will allow you to build arm binaries directly from your Mac using a precompiled swiftc for ARM.

-The scripts:
+The scripts that buildSwiftOnARM provides:

 - clone.sh - Install dependencies and clones the main Swift repository and all the related projects

-- checkoutRelease.sh - Resets all repos, updates them, checks out a specific tag (4.2.1 at the moment) and apply the patches
+- checkoutRelease.sh - Resets all repos, updates them, checks out a specific tag (4.2.1 at the moment) and apply the patches.

-- build.sh - Build
+- build.sh - Builds Swift producing a tgz archive with the Swift distributions.

-- clean.sh - Clean all build artifacts
+- clean.sh - Cleans all build artifacts, only needed when you want to start again from scratch.

-## Building instructions
+### Step by step instructions

-First of all, use a suitably sized sd-card, at least 16Gb in size.
+First of all, use a suitably sized sd-card, at least 16Gb in size, but I recommend to use an external USB drive toclone the project and build Swift.

 Configure a swap file of at least 3Gb, on Ubuntu: